How Does Collaborative Filtering Use Explicit Feedback?

-One way collaborative filtering is done using explicit ratings, such as movie ratings (such as 4-stars).
-A popular algorithm takes all the ratings across all customers to make a big table, or matrix.
+One example of how explicit feedback can be used in collaborative filtering is with movie ratings (1-star, 2-star, etc.).
+An algorithm takes all the ratings across all customers to make a big table or matrix.
 Then, the algorithm uses matrix factorization as a mathematical way to represent information about the users and items.

-Next time you are wondering how Amazon knows what shoes you like, or Netflix plans the perfect Friday evening, you have a recommender system to thank.
-If there is an AI concept that you would like to see explained, contact email@example.com.
+Ultimately, the next time you are wondering how Amazon knows what shoes you like, or Netflix plans the perfect Friday evening, you have a recommender system to thank.